Friday, April 21, 2023

 Markun stood up, leaned against the stove, and sleep came over him like a calm breeze.

-At that time, a blizzard broke out in the field and the locomotives were barely breaking through the snowdrifts, and with delicate hooks, pulled the wagons that were stuck in the snow.
+At that time, a blizzard broke out in the field and the locomotives were barely breaking through the snowdrifts, and with tender hooks and chains, pulled the wagons that were stuck in the snow.

 A bright, cheerful steamship was moving through the distant warm sea, filled with gorgeous laughing women.
 With meek eyes, they were looking into the vast night sky, waiting for the morning, when they would come ashore to the white cities, to their own forgotten mothers.